top of page

 game%20board_edited.jpg

-Lisps affect 'sibilant' sounds as in Sue, zoo, shoe, measure.
+Sibilant distortions affect 'sibilant' sounds as in Sue, zoo, shoe, measure.
 They also affect other sounds as in choo and jump.
-Lisps result from incorrect tongue placement that distorts the sound.
+They result from incorrect tongue and/or jaw placement that distorts the sound.

 The /s/ sound is produced by placing the tip of the tongue very close to the hard palate behind the upper front teeth.
 You can feel the location in your mouth - feel for the bumpy ridge of the hard palate behind your teeth.
 This is called the 'alveolar ridge'.
 At the same time, the sides of the tongue raise up and touch the hard palate and inner sides of the molars.
 This tongue position creates a narrow groove or channel along the middle of the tongue.
 Air then comes up from the lungs and passes through this narrow constriction.
 The air flow becomes turbulent, creating a 'hissing' quality.